PhilipB316/Chess-Engine/README.md

 ```

 The CLI instructions will guide you through the game.
 You can input moves in Standard Algebraic Notation (SAN) format.

+The current position will be displayed in a simple GUI.

 ## License